meghanmane84/IMD_working_files/README.md

 # IMD_working_files
 File currently working on ...
-Dag needs to be formated according to the requirements Data processing and data manipulation python files need to be created separately ML algorimth needs to be in completely diferent python file Debugging entire program through docker
+1.Dag needs to be formated according to the requirements 2.Data processing and data manipulation python files need to be created separately 3.ML algorimth needs to be in completely diferent python file 4.Debugging entire program through docker
-Final changes to be done
+5.Final changes to be done